 Undergraduate programs in anatomy and physiology are uncommon.
 At the undergraduate level, anatomy and physiology training is integrated into health science programs like massage therapy, pre-medical studies, sports medicine, nursing and emergency medical services.

 However, master's degree programs in this discipline are more common and can be discussed in detail.
 The prerequisites for graduate-level work in this field are a bachelor's degree and coursework in biology and chemistry.
 A master's degree program in anatomy and physiology takes about 18-24 months to complete, and a thesis may be required to graduate.

 Master's Degree in Anatomy and Physiology

 Students in graduate-level anatomy and physiology programs can learn about subjects like renal function, cardiovascular disease and cell biology.
 Master's degree programs allow students to specialize their studies on topics like the neurobiological function of memory or the effects of aging on muscles.
-Graduates can be prepared for careers in academia, biotechnology, exercise science and the pharmaceutical industry, as well as clinical careers.
-Programs take 18-24 months to complete; the writing of a scholarly paper or a thesis may be required for graduation.
+Students also analyze the organization and the systems of the human body.
+Material covered in these types of programs can include:

 - Cardiovascular system